 Build a Plan to Keep Pets Safe in Emergencies

-The following are simple but important steps anyone can take to ensure the health and safety of their own pets and their neighbors’ pets in the case of an emergency.
-After you've created a plan for your furry friends, please download and print copies to share with your neighbors, family and friends.
-Your actions will help keep more pets safe through this crisis!
+The following are simple but important steps you can take to ensure the health and safety of your pets in the case of an emergency.
+After you've created a plan, download and print copies to share with your neighbors, family and friends.

 Ideally, these will be people who are local — neighbors if possible — that can be activated quickly to help provide access to your home and pet(s).

 If you have a trusted relative who is not local but can make decisions on your behalf, ensure that they are connected with someone local who will be able to help with any immediate needs (e.g., picking up a key to your home or dropping off pet food).

 The goal is to make it as easy as possible for someone else to care for your pet(s) if it becomes necessary.